Oscillatory Line-Driven Winds: The Role of Atmospheric Stratification: Results

-Motivated by both factors, we reran the simulation with $r_{in}$ set to $1.1~r_0$ instead of $1~r_0$.
-For this case, the initial phase with perturbations was short-lived and the solution quickly reached a steady state.
+For this case, the initial transient exhibited a very short-lived period of self excitation and the solution quickly attained a steady state.
 Thus, by moving the simulation's lower boundary outward, we excluded the unsteady region from the domain, preventing oscillations from being injected into the unstable region.

 We ran additional simulations for various $r_{in}$ and found that the solutions are periodic for $r_{in}<~1.1~r_0$.
 The periodic solutions' time-averaged density and velocity profiles are practically identical to the profiles of the corresponding steady solution obtained by moving the lower boundary outward.
 We stress that we empirically determined the transition point at $r~=~1.1~r_0$ between the unsteady region where perturbations are self-exited and the unstable region where the perturbations grow.
 We have not yet identified any clear feature in the time-averaged solution that could be used to distinguish the two regions.
 For example, the time-averaged radial profiles presented in Figs.~\ref{fig:Decomp} and \ref{fig:CritPt} do not show any qualitative changes around the transition point.

+Following \cite{Proga99, sundqvist2013clumping}, we also ran simulations with a reduced density and kept the location of the inner boundary constant.
+In the simulations, we observed that the solution evolved to a steady state.
+We do note however only changing the density produced solution curves that were slightly different from the solution curves of the fiducial simulations initialized with radius $r_0 = \left[G M (1 - \Gamma)\right] \hep0^{-1} a^{-2}$ and density $\rho_0 = \mu m_p L_{\text{Edd}} \Gamma \xi_0^{-1} r_0^{-2}$.
+We consider these winds as originating from distinctly different objects.
+As such, we based our conclusions on the simulations where we modify both $r$ and $\rho$ following eq. \ref{eq: HSE}, producing a steady state and periodic solution with identical time-averaged curves.

+In addition, we considered the possibility that persistent oscillations are "leftover" from the highly time-dependent transient from the initial conditions to the later evolutionary stage.
+Therefore, we ran simulations where we very slowly and linearly increased with time $\delta$ from $0.22$ to 0.23.
+We first simulated $\delta=0.22$ solution until it reached a steady state and then evolved $\delta$ to a final time-dependent $\delta = 0.23$ solution.
+We observed that even the gradual increase in $\delta$ led to the emergence of self-excitation in the wind base when $\delta$ crossed a threshold between $\delta = 0.22$ and $\delta = 0.23$.
+The oscillations at the threshold were gentle and did not have negative velocity values (infalling material).
+However, as $\delta(t)$ approached $\delta = 0.23$, the velocity oscillations exhibited repetitive infalling gas.
+We performed the same simulations "in reverse", meaning, \textit{reducing} $\delta$ from $\delta = 0.23$ to $\delta = 0.22$.
+We found that the excitation turned off when $\delta$ approached $0.22$.